Exploring Different App Builders

 - This is the easiest way to use App Inventor and is highly recommended by the Technovation Girls team.

-- Choose this method if you have an Android phone or tablet and access to WiFi.
+- Choose this method if you have a phone or tablet and access to WiFi.

 - You need to be able to connect your computer and your phone to the same WiFi network in order for this method to work.